 Cook some traditional Filipino food

-- chicken adobo (this recipe also works well in the crockpot; just cook on low for 5 hours on low)
+- chicken adobo (this recipe also works well in the crockpot; just cook on low for 5 hours on low).
+Eat Like Pinoy is also a great website with a ton of different variations, cooking methods, along with the origins of chicken adobo.
+They also have a ton of other Filipino recipes.

 - Cora Cooks Pancit